Suor/handy/README.rst

 ----

 - translate comments for model fields
+- consolidate JSON encoding/decoding
-- docs for db, text and just utils
+- docs for text and just utils
 - add support for querysets and models in JSON decorators
-- consolidate JSON encoding/decoding